 |without service indicator||All V8||RHD||OD||GSD116||1422mm|

 On non-OD boxes the cable attaches after the gearbox proper, which on 3-synch at least is just forward of the removable crossmember, as in this image from Clausager.
 There appears to be a clip holding it to the tunnel wall right by the clutch slave, then it passes through the bulkhead at the hole in the top of the (RHD) drivers footrest.

-... and from there makes a graceful turn backwards into the speedo head
+It eventually passes through the bulkhead as above ...... and from there makes a graceful turn backwards into the speedo head.

 There is also the question of right-angle drives.
 (Updated April 2017)

-On OD gearboxes the cable attaches further back over the fixed cross-member.
-4-synch cars cross-members have a notch which together with the connection being angled slightly forwards allows the cable to leave the gearbox at almost a right-angle, the bulk of the curve turning forwards being in front of the cross-member and under the floor.
+On OD gearboxes the cable attaches further back above the fixed cross-member.
+This cross-member on 4-synch cars has a notch which together with the connection being angled slightly forwards allows the cable to leave the gearbox at almost a right-angle, the bulk of the curve turning forwards being in front of the cross-member and under the floor.
 Early cars do not show this notch (Clausager p76), but 3-synch gearboxes with the earlier D-type OD do seem to offer more space to allow a right-angle drive to be used.